 What’s the worst team you have ever belonged to and what was the best team you’ve ever been a part of?

-Teaming is teamwork on the fly.
+Work in teams and be able to teamwork is so important.
 It’s coordinating and collaborating with people across boundaries of all kinds, for example, expertise, distance, time zone, to get work done.
 Think of a sports team.
 Sports teams work together; they win because they practice.
 Sports teams embody the definition of a team, the formal definition.
 It’s a stable, bounded, reasonably small group of people who are interdependent in achieving a shared outcome.

 So why is it necessary to form a team in the first place?